Table of Contents

 FGR is classified as symmetric and asymmetric.

-- Symmetric FGR is defined as poor growth rate of the fetal head as well as the abdomen and the long bones.
+- Symmetric/primary FGR is defined as poor growth rate of the fetal head as well as the abdomen and the long bones.
+Thus, all internal organs are reduced in size.

 The current opinion is that there is asymmetrical FGR in the early stages followed by symmetrical FGR in the later stages of the gestation.